goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - But we are not going to use the `currentUserId` for it.
 - Because we actually have a property inside of our state object already.
 That is meant to be used anytime that we want to check to see if a user is sigend in or not signed in.
 - And that is the `isSignedIn` property
-- Now inorder to get that `isSignedIn` property into `StreamList` component, we have to add it to our `mapStateToProps` function.
+- Now in order to get that `isSignedIn` property into `StreamList` component, we have to add it to our `mapStateToProps` function.
 ```js
 const mapStateToProps = state => {
   return {